 Atlas charges an annual fee based on a percentage of the accounts value.
-This fee is charged quarterly in arrears and is prorated for actual number of days the account was managed during the first quarter of management..
+This fee is charged monthly in arrears and is prorated for actual number of days the account was managed during the first month of management..
 We do not receive commissions, brokerage fees or incentive fees to promote one investment over another.
 Thus, Atlas’ goals coincide with our clients’ financial objectives: namely to manage your accounts prudently and make your assets grow.
 Our fees are as follows:

 Fully Managed Accounts

 Multiple accounts managed by Atlas Capital for the same household can be combined for the purpose of computing the management fee.
 Fees can be billed separately or withdrawn from the client’s account if permitted by the custodian.

 Atlas has ceased offering new performance based compensation arrangements in an effort to comply with recently revised regulations and to conform to the Department of Labor's definition of a "Level-Fee Fiduciary."
 However, several Atlas clients maintain legacy performance-based fee arrangements that are outlined in the Form ADV Part 2A and fully explained in the Adviser Section of the Investment Management Agreement.

 A portion of the annual advisory fee is shared with your investment advisor representative as long as we manage the account.
 Our advisory fee remains the same regardless or whether or not there is an investment advisor representative representing you.
 For more information regarding management fees please see the Adviser Section of the Investment Management Agreement.